 Each of the top picks above is designed for precise woodworking, but the SawStop cabinet table saw has a T-Glide fence that offers excellent precision, and the table is extremely flat, with accuracy given as within 0.010 inches across the diagonal.

 Q. Do I need to be grounded to work with a cabinet table saw?

-No. The saw should be grounded via the electrical connection to your breaker box.
+No. A high-quality cabinet table should be grounded via the electrical connection to your breaker box.

 Why Trust Bob Vila

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.

 Over the course of his decades-long career, Bob Vila has helped millions of people build, renovate, repair, and live better each day—a tradition that continues today with expert yet accessible home advice.
 The Bob Vila team distills need-to-know information into project tutorials, maintenance guides, tool 101s, and more.
 These home and garden experts then thoroughly research, vet, and recommend products that support homeowners, renters, DIYers, and professionals in their to-do lists.